apache/zeppelin/zeppelin-web-classic/README.md

 ### Packaging

-If you want to package the zeppelin-web only, simply run this command in this folder.
+If you want to package the zeppelin-web-classic only, simply run this command in this folder.
-This will download all the dependencies including node (the binaries in the folder `zeppelin-web/node`)
+This will download all the dependencies including node (the binaries in the folder `zeppelin-web-classic/node`)

 ```
 $ mvn package